iGentAI/ferrous/docs/TEST_RESULTS.md

 ## Conclusion

-Ferrous has reached an important milestone with the completion of core production readiness features and significant improvements to the Lua VM implementation.
-The server demonstrates excellent performance characteristics very close to Redis benchmark targets.
-The implementation of cjson.encode is now complete and working correctly, though some limitations remain with table field concatenation operations.
+Ferrous has reached a significant milestone with the successful implementation of the GIL-based approach for Lua scripting.
+The core functionality is now working correctly, including previously problematic areas such as KEYS/ARGV access and redis.call/pcall functions.
+The implementation closely matches Redis's approach to Lua scripting, providing atomic execution and transaction-like semantics.

-Next steps will focus on completing the cjson.decode functionality, resolving the remaining table field concatenation issues, and implementing the security features needed for production deployment.
+With a focus on improving the transaction rollback mechanism and additional performance optimizations, the Lua layer is very close to completion and ready for production use.